5. Local schema checks

 Because Airlock is a , build checks will run first, then checks.

-After the process completes, we can see a report of the changes.
+After the process completes, we can see a report of the schema changes.
 The terminal output shows the following:

 Checking the proposed schema for subgraph listings against airlock-managed-fed@staging